-The "progressive" party line by Calvin Welch on the SF Chronicle's recent coverage of homelessness by in the Haight Ashbury Voice, the monthly newsletter of the Haight Ashbury Neighborhood Council (HANC):
+The "progressive" party line by Calvin Welch on the SF Chronicle's recent coverage of homelessness by in the October Haight-Ashbury Voice, the monthly newsletter of the Haight Ashbury Neighborhood Council (HANC):

 First used against Art Agnos by Frank Jordan in 1995, these stories have usually been used against incumbents.
 Willie Brown was covered using the same issue against Frank Jordan in the 1999 election and then the Chronicle turned both barrels of its patented "homeless hellfire" on Matt Gonzalez in the 2003 election when it did story after story by Kevin Fagin[sic] (and where is he now?) on how Care Not Cash would end homelessness as we know it, if only Gavin Newsom was elected.

 Typical that Welch can't even get Fagan's name right.
 Interesting to note too that the stories by C.W.
 Nevius on homelessness in Golden Gate Park could be interpreted as being "against" incumbent Newsom.
 After all, he's the mayor and has been for four years; any failure on homeless policy in SF reflects on his administration, not on anyone else.
 In fact, if you enter "Kevin Fagan and homelessness" in the search engine on the Chronicle's online site, you see that Fagan's articles on homelessness in SF continued long after Newsom's election in 2003 with periodic updates on the city's progress in dealing with the issue.
 If Fagan's series on homelessness was politically motivated to harm Gonzalez, wouldn't the stories have stopped after Newsom's election?
 (Fagan is still writing for the Chronicle, though he's evidently no longer on the homeless beat.)